viamrobotics/docs/docs/tutorials/services/color-detection-scuttle.md

 {{< alert title="Tip" color="tip" >}}
 If you want to detect other colors, change the color parameter `detect_color`.
 Object colors can vary dramatically based on the light source.
-We recommend you verify the desired color detection value under actual lighting conditions.
+We recommend that you verify the desired color detection value under actual lighting conditions.
 To determine the color value from the actual cam component image, you can use a pixel color tool, like [Color Picker for Chrome](https://chrome.google.com/webstore/detail/color-picker-for-chrome/clldacgmdnnanihiibdgemajcfkmfhia).
 {{< /alert >}}